 Warm Hearth was birthed through the initial vision to provide happiness and peacefulness for the orphans in Kapan.
 Through profound mercies, this vision has been realized one small step at a time, and continues to expand and extend to other individuals with similar needs.

-Our first home is in the outskirts of Yerevan and continues to provide care to our initial eight residents from Kapan.
+Our first home, Jermik Ankyun 3rd Village, is in the outskirts of Yerevan and continues to provide care to our initial eight residents from Kapan.
 In 2008 and 2009, we welcomed a second group of residents into this home after renovating our 3rd floor.
 In 2011, we built a "garden house" in our backyard that allows us to care for residents with more intense behavioral needs.
 In 2012, we brought two residents home who had been institutionalized for many years.

-In 2018 we began receiving government support for our first home, which allowed us to open a second home in the village of Arinj.
-Also in 2018, the Armenian government began funding another group home in Spitak.
+In 2018 Jermik Ankyun 3rd Village began receiving government support, which allowed us to open a second home in the village of Arinj for eight new residents.
+Also in 2018, the Armenian government began funding another group home that is unrelated to Jermik Ankyun in Spitak.
 We are proud to be a part of this movement in Armenia and believe that the solution to the problem we address lies not in our single organization, but in the collective.
 The Armenian government is making multiple strides in caring well for and attributing well-deserved value to people with diverse abilities.

 We take this as a sign of hope and see this government funding as a tangible expression of Armenia taking responsibility for its own vulnerable people.
 This is a huge victory for people with diverse abilities in Armenia.
 The movement away from unnecessary institutionalization and toward forever homes is underway.
 It is no longer just Warm Hearth doing this work in Armenia.
 The hope is spreading.
 May it continue.